-This fund was created by a special grant to Texas from Congress following the major hurricanes in 2008.
-For more information, please visit the Disaster Recovery page.
+This fund was created by a special grant to Texas from Congress following the major hurricanes in 2008 and is managed by the Texas General Land Office.
+For more information, please visit our Disaster Recovery page.

 The Colonia fund is available for counties to assist identifiable unincorporated communities that are located within 150 miles of the Texas-Mexico border (“colonias”), but outside the San Antonio Metropolitan Area.
 Sub-funds include the Construction Fund (primarily first-time water and sewer improvements) with grants up to $500,000; and the Planning Fund with grants ranging from $25,000 to $100,000.

 Disaster Relief Fund